gogeorge/EasyRegex/v/README.md

 - Fixed all the bugs from 0.7

 - Now all functions will check if there are any meta character in the parameters and if there are, a backlash behind them will be added to prevent errors

+## v1.0

+- The library is not in beta anymore